 Paola Santiago joined the Global Supply Chain Development Program at Pratt & Whitney while pursuing her Masters of Science in Engineering Management (MSEM) at UMass.
 This 2-year leadership program exposes participants to different positions in the Supply Chain Management, Operations, Materials and Quality organizations.
 The role rotation provides the deep understanding of Pratt & Whitney’s business model and processes necessary to take on leadership positions.
 Paola’s background in industrial engineering and engineering management allows her to effectively investigate and resolve quality issues in her current rotation as Supplier Quality Engineer.

-Selected Faculty Profiles
+Program Leadership and Selected Faculty

 For more information on the UMass Amherst Master of Science in Engineering degree, contact Caanin Manson, 413-545-1537, firstname.lastname@example.org.